vladimiretalankin/redmine_note_shortener/README.md

 ### Use

-On 'My account' page (the link to which is usually near the upper-right corner) put the desirable number of displayable characters into the field 'Number of characters in notes'.
+On 'My account' page (the link to which is usually near the upper-right corner) put the desirable number of displayed characters into the field 'Number of characters in notes'.

 Type any number below 30 for unabridged notes.
 Press the 'Save' button.
 Changes can then be seen upon (re)loading any issue with sufficiently long notes.
 Restarting Redmine is not needed.